 I have visited Soglio on the first day of 2020 and fell totally in love with this beautiful remote mountain village which is sitting in a beautiful valley which is leading to Italy.

 I came to Soglio on purpose, because I read that painter Giovanni Segantini once said it was the most beautiful village in Switzerland.
 He said it is “La soglia del paradiso” – the gate to paradise.
 I like that the Italian word soglia and the village name Soglia are so similar.
 Giovanni Segantini spent a few winters in this peaceful village.

 Let us explore this remote settlement together and look for things to do there.

 I will discuss: how to get to Soglio, some facts about Soglio and what to do in this marvelous village.

-One note: I have visited Soglio in early morning so the lightning of pictures are pure, so don’t be discouraged, it actually looks much better 🙂
+One note: I have visited Soglio in the early morning so the lightning of pictures is pure, so don’t be discouraged, it actually looks much better.

 Soglio is pretty isolated and very close to the border of Italy, but you can reach it easily with your car or by public transport.

 Now, the trip with public transport will not be short: around 5 hours from Zürich and you will have to change multiple trains and buses.
 As I said, this is a remote place.
 But do not be discouraged, on the way to Soglio you are going to cross a lot of beautiful places, especially once you get into the Alps.

 If you are taking this trip as a tourist to Switzerland, I would suggest buying a Swiss pass, this will save you a lot of money.
 You probably will need a 3-day Swiss pass as at least two days will be used to reach Soglio, enjoy it and then go back the next day.